 Selling, General and Administrative expenses consist primarily of compensation and related benefits and reimbursable travel and living expenses related to the Company's sales, marketing and administrative personnel; advertising and marketing expenses, including trade shows and similar type sales and marketing expenses; and general corporate expenses, including occupancy costs.
-During the second quarter and first six months of fiscal 2008, Selling, General and Administrative expenses increased by 34% and 23%, respectively, over the comparable prior periods primarily because of planned increased salary costs related to normal pay raises and the planned increased headcount in the sales organization.
+During the third quarter and first nine months of fiscal 2008, Selling, General and Administrative expenses increased by 13% and 20%, respectively, over the comparable prior periods primarily because of planned increased salary costs related to normal pay raises and the increased headcount in the sales organization.
+In order to enhance efficiencies, reduce expenses and improve cash flow, beginning in September, 2008, the Company reorganized its operations across all departments.
+As a part of this reorganization, a number of sales and marketing positions were eliminated and the various tasks associated with those positions were distributed to other parts of the organization or outsourced as part of this reorganization plan.
+The financial impact of the sales and marketing reorganization will primarily benefit future quarters due to its late implementation during the quarter.